inesluparia/Christiansoe/website/README.md

-# Christiansoe frontend folder structure
+# Christiansoe website

+## Folder structure

-# Utils
+### Utils
 Contains common functions e.g. for rendering page elements or shorthands for creating html elements from a string.

-# Services
+### Services
 Services obtain and handle information from their api, providing a ~~human~~ *programmer*-friendly way of interacting with api endpoints.
 It keeps pages and other files clear of hardcoded and/or concatenated urls, by export helpful and common functions.

-# Pages
+### Pages
 The website consist of multiple pages, each split into one or more files.

-## Subfolders to ./pages
-Folders, within the ./pages directory, are named according to their respective url paths.
+Folders, within the ./src/pages directory, are named according to their respective url paths.

 ## Constructing a page
 A page is simply a rendered `HTMLElement`, constructed from a function.
-We can quite simply create our very own page e.g. `./pages/test/testPage.js`
+We can quite simply create our very own page e.g. `./src/pages/test/testPage.js`

 ```js
 function TestPage() {